msmachadodossantos/asanoba/project_docs/business/feasibility/FEASIBILITY_STUDY_REPORT.md

 > The recommendations should be practical and aligned with the primary motive:
 > - Start with a focused set of core LMS features that address fundamental needs in public education.
+>   - "Nobody should start to undertake a large project.
+You start with a small trivial project, and you should never expect it to get large.
+If you do, you'll just overdesign and generally think it is more important than it likely is at that stage.
+Or worse, you might be scared away by the sheer size of the work you envision.
+So start small, and think about the details.
+Don't think about some big picture and fancy design.
+If it doesn't solve some fairly immediate need, it's almost certainly over-designed.
+And don't expect people to jump in and help you.
+That's not how these things work.
+You need to get something half-way useful first, and then others will say "hey, that almost works for me", and they'll get involved in the project." - [Linus Torvalds](https://web.archive.org/web/20050404020308/http://www.linuxtimes.net/modules.php?name=News&file=article&sid=145)
 > - Prioritize a modular and extensible architecture from the outset to facilitate future integration and community contributions.
 > - Emphasize open standards and interoperability where possible in the initial design.
 > - Consider a phased rollout strategy, perhaps starting with a pilot program in a limited number of schools or focusing on a specific region.